fanonwue/go-short-link/docs/api.md

 Endpoints under `/_api/` are only available if `APP_ENABLE_API` is true.
 Likewise, the `/_status/` endpoints are only available if `APP_DISABLE_STATUS` is false.
+The latter type of endpoints is meant as a way to gain read-only access to the application's state without enabling the API.
+They have been present since before the API was introduced, and to keep backwards compatibility, they are still available.

 It is recommended to make sure access control is enabled by setting a username and password in `APP_ADMIN_USER` and `APP_ADMIN_PASS` respectively.
 Accessing protected endpoints without authentication when access control is enabled will result in a `401 Unauthorized` status code.
 Using an unsupported HTTP method on an endpoint returns the `405 Method Not Allowed` status code.